FeatheredHwang/zettel-join/README.md

 ---

-This addon is keen to Join/Import your ZettelKästen  (or just a dozen of MD files as it be) into Anki Notes.
+Join/Import your ZettelKästen  (or just a dozen of MD files as it be) into Anki Notes.

 [Link to add-on](https://ankiweb.net/shared/info/822767335)

-**IMPORTANT**: *This Addon is still under development.* While likely compatible with earlier versions, add-on versions v0.1 and the uppers have only been extensively tested with Anki `⁨23.12.1`.
+**IMPORTANT**: *This Addon is still under development.* While likely compatible with earlier versions, add-on v0.1.0-beta and the uppers have only been extensively tested with Anki `⁨23.12.1`.

 ### Features

-1. support markdown files (Typora-flavor preferred)
-2. support Math Blocks indicated by '$$', which will be added to cloze deletion.
-3. support Images which is stored locally and will be added to media folder.
-4. allow emojifying content such as: `:snake:` , output 🐍
+1. Join MD notes to 'Cloze (treacable)' model
+2. support math block, code block, table, image and emoji

 ### Zettelkasten, what it is?